 Water: Dry to medium

 Tolerate: Deer, Drought, Dry Soil, Shallow-Rocky Soil, Air Pollution

 Easily grown in average, dry to medium, well-drained soils in full sun.
 Tolerates drought and poor soils of somewhat low fertility.
 Loose, sandy or rocky soils with excellent drainage are best.
 Dislikes moist to wet soils where it tends to rot.
 Cut back stems as necessary to maintain plant appearance or to control growth/spread or to limit unsightly woody stem growth.
 Plants are evergreen in mild winter climates.

-Caraway thyme is a creeping, woody based perennial which is used as an ornamental ground cover and/or as a culinary herb.
+Thymus herba-barona, commonly called caraway thyme, is a creeping, woody based perennial which is used as an ornamental ground cover and/or as a culinary herb.
 Numerous, thin, somewhat woody stems form a prostrate mat (2-3" tall).
 Stems are covered with tiny, pointed, glossy dark-green leaves (to 1/4").
 Leaves have a strong scent of caraway and may be used to flavor a variety of culinary dishes including potato salads, vegetables, or meats.
-The English reportedly used this herb to flavor barons of beef, thus giving rise to the species name.
+The English reportedly used this herb to flavor barons of beef.
 Clusters of tiny, tubular, deep pink flowers appear in summer.
 Flowers are attractive to bees.

 No serious insect or disease problems.
 Susceptible to root rot, particularly in moist, poorly-drained soils.